Surdulica massacre: Aftermath

-The relatives of those executed in and around Surdulica were harassed and persecuted by Bulgarian authorities following the massacre.
-An American writer named William A. Drayton visited Macedonia and southern Serbia between December 1918 and January 1919 as part of a Serbian commission investigating Bulgarian war crimes in these regions.
+According to Colonel von Lustig, the relatives of those executed in Surdulica had also suffered following the massacre.
+An American writer named William A. Drayton visited today's North Macedonia region and southern Serbia between December 1918 and January 1919 as part of a Serbian commission investigating Bulgarian war crimes in these regions.
 Drayton noted in his diary that he interviewed fifteen eyewitnesses who charged that Bulgarian forces deported Serbs to Surdulica and executed a portion of them there in accordance with pre-determined lists of names.
 The rest, according to the witnesses, actually were deported to Sofia.
+As a result of the massacre, Surdulica received the nickname "slaughterhouse of Serbs".